ritesh8380/ProjectC2.0/README.md

 # ProjectC2.0
-Intermidiate tohigh level  of c programming project
+Intermidiate to high level  of c programming project